-Facility SOPs must also define when ineligible cord blood units can be used for transplantation under the definition of urgent medical need.
+Facility SOPs should define the action to be taken to determine if and when a product will be collected from an otherwise ineligible donor under the definition of urgent medical need.
 Facility SOPs should also define the action to be taken when the donor eligibility is incomplete (no response documented on the DHQ) and facilities should have policies for storage and use of a product released under urgent medical need.